 - In the same pan, add 1/2 more tablespoon of oil.
-Add in the reserved onions, garlic and peppers, and cook until just starting to soften.
+Add in the reserved onions, garlic and peppers (without marinade liquid), and cook until just starting to soften.

 - Return meat and juices to pan, nestling in the onions, garlic and peppers.
 Add reserved marinade and broth, and bring to a boil.
-Cover, turn heat to low, and simmer for about 40 minutes or until meat is fork-tender and liquid is reduced.
-Pork should be about 160 degrees F for medium-done.
+Cover, turn heat to low, and simmer for about 10 minutes or until meat is fork-tender and liquid is reduced.
+Pork should be about 145-160 degrees F.